maziano/prem82.github.io/_posts/2014-06-29-what-if-there-is-god.md

 ### Why should I learn?

-Thats what your creator wants you to do.
+That's what your creator wants you to do.
 You still have the choice to not to learn.
 But, you do not have the choice of birth, death and rebirth.
 If you wish to escape, you must learn.

 ### What is the need for Collective Consciousness?

-Who develops an Artifical Intelligence game without capturing the experiences acquired through the game?.
+Who develops an Artificial Intelligence game without capturing the experiences acquired through the game?.
 Right?.
 But, what is God going to do with it?.
 I do not (possibly may not) know the need of collective consciousness while I am on Earth, in the game of life.
 When I transcend to the next plane after completing my learning, possibly more will be revealed to me.

 ### Why can't I feel God?